 Photos & videos

 One-to-one counselling sessions last for fifty minutes and are chargeable at the rate of £100.00 per session.
 The fee for couples counselling is £120 per session.
 However, concessions are possible in some cases.
 I will spend time with you during our first consultation where we can establish a rate that is reasonable for us both to move forward with.

-My consultation room is based in central London, conveniently located a one minute walk from Liverpool Street station.
+Consultations are based in Central London, conveniently located a one minute walk from Liverpool Street station.
 The building is fully equipped with lifts, disabled access and a reception area.

 Maps & Directions